This case study explores Round Peg’s role as a bolt-on engineering resource for Evonetix, a pioneering startup in DNA synthesis technology.

 The Round Peg team were tasked with ideating and developing a solution.

 Their solution, adjusting chip placement on the PCB and adding extra cutouts in the substrate, utilized the PCB’s flexibility to secure the chip without the temporary clamps, removing the risk.
 This had the added benefit of reducing part count and streamlining the assembly process.

 Based on this success, Round Peg engineers went on to design the rest of the SL2 platform, which featured a complex array of miniature fans, heatsinks, and a flow cell constructed entirely from chemically inert materials.

 The SL2 platform was successfully integrated, achieving faster DNA synthesis in a shorter timeframe than anticipated.
 Round Peg were able to further support the growing in-house team with passing on lessons learnt during the development.

 As Evonetix Chief Technology Officer Matthew Hayes commented:

-“The long-term relationship we have with Round Peg gives us continuity.
+“Outsourcing allows us to scale up and down in the short term to meet the needs of the project and the long-term relationship we have with Round Peg gives us continuity.
 They’ve been there from the start and they’re as expert in some of our technologies as we are ourselves.
-Their experience is invaluable in the planning stages of a project, then when the time comes to implement it we have total confidence in them to go away and actually make it.
+Their experience is invaluable in the planning stages of a project and when the time comes to implement it, we have total confidence in them to go away and realise it.”